jeju5/management/cs/aws/aws_developer.md

 * EC2 link-local address
   * iP address(169.254.169.254) only valid inside from ec2
   * http://169.254.169.254/latest/meta-data/ is where you get meta-data
+    * EC2 metadata is some dynamic values like instance id, hostname ...etc (policy is not here)
 * EC2 AWS::EC2::PlacementGroup
   * specify ec2 deployment group
   ```